 - Churning – If your stock broker has control of your account and he/she buys or sells the same stock multiple times, or commits excessive trading in an effort to pursue quick profits, then churning , another form of investment fraud, may have occurred.
 Remember that brokers who are paid by commission get more money or commission if they make more transactions.

-It is explained by Erez Legal that when a broker fails to live up to his/her professional duties, civil law presents a resolution for victims.
+When a broker fails to live up to his/her professional duties, civil law presents a resolution for victims.
 Your broker may have put your money in risky investments, ignored your instructions, committed retirement investment fraud, or otherwise abused your trust.
 If this sounds familiar, you may have the opportunity to get some or all of your money back.